opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 ### <a name="documentStructure"></a>Document Structure

 A [Data Product Descriptor Document](#definitionsDpdsDocument) MAY be made up of a single document or be divided into multiple, connected parts at the discretion of the user.
-In the latter case a [`Reference Objects`](#referenceObject) is used.
+In the latter case, a [`Reference Object`](#referenceObject) is used.

 It is RECOMMENDED that the root [Data Product Descriptor Document](#definitionsDpdsDocument) be named: `data-product-descriptor.json` or `data-product-descriptor.yaml`.

 ### <a name="objectTypes"></a>Object Types

-A [Data Product Descriptor Document](#definitionsDpdsDocument) have one and only one root object.
+A [Data Product [Descriptor Document](#definitionsDpdsDocument) has one and only one root object.
 The properties of an object are described by its fields.
 A field type can be another object or a [primitive type](#dataTypeFormat).
 An addressable and versioned object is called entity.
 The root object of the [Data Product Descriptor Document](#definitionsDpdsDocument) is an entity object.
 Other entities that exist only in the scope of the root entity are called components.

 ### <a name="dataTypes"></a>Data Types